 Second-degree burglary doesn't have to do with a residence.
 It has to do more with a commercial property or a car.
 People are trying to break in and steal essential items either in a retail location like a store or breaking into a vehicle to commit a burglary inside the car.

 These offenses are serious, but obviously, they're not as severe as residential burglary because a person's home is their castle, and we hold a high value on not breaking into people's homes.
 Still, the prosecutor and judges are citizens, just like all of us.

-Second-degree burglary doesn’t really have to do with a residence.
-It has to do more with a commercial property or a car, where people are trying to break in and steal significant items either in a commercial location like a store or who are breaking into a car to commit a burglary inside the car.
-These offenses are serious, but obviously they’re not as serious as a residential burglary, because a person’s home is their castle and we really hold a high value on not breaking into people’s homes, but also the prosecutor and judges are citizens just like all of us and if they see you're breaking into businesses, you're breaking into people's cars, they're going to try to punish you.
+If they see you're breaking into businesses, you're breaking into people's cars; they're going to try to punish you.
 They're going to try to put a mark on your record, a burglary conviction.
-They're going to try to get a felony on your record if they can and they're going to put strict conditions on you so you stop committing these burglaries in the Van Nuys area or in the San Fernando Valley area.
+They're going to try to get a felony on your paper if they can, and they're going to put strict conditions on you so you stop committing these burglaries in the San Fernando Valley area.

-The San Fernando Valley is actually a very nice area and a lot of the prosecutors, the police and the judges live in the San Fernando Valley and they don't want to see people committing burglaries, so they're going to try to do everything they can to stop you.
-Some of the key things they're looking at is protecting the public from people who continue to commit burglaries over and over again.
+This location within LA County is a lovely area, and a lot of the prosecutors, the police, and the judges live in the San Fernando Valley.
+They don't want to see people committing burglaries, so they're going to try to do everything they can to stop you.
+One of the key things they're looking at is protecting the public from people who continue to commit burglaries over and over again.

 Our Strategy With Your Burglary In The Van Nuys Court